raizelistaken/reddit-nlp-sentiment/README.txt

     - [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html#examples-using-sklearn-manifold-tsne)

 ## Results
 The following are bar graphs, kernel density estimates, LDA topic models, and tsne; from Inception.
 The VADER images reflect the VADER score, a post sentiment rating score from -1 to 1.
 Negative one being perceived as a negative as bad and positive 1 being associated with a good review.
 Any score between -.05 and .05 was placed in the neutral category.
 The topic models returned a list of popular words for each topic.
-Chatgpt differentiated the categories between movie topics.
+Local LLM (Chatgpt) differentiated the categories between movie topics.